Echinocactus grusonii Hildm.

-Echinocactus grusonii is a cactus with a single, slow-growing, globe-shaped stem that became elongated (barrel-shaped) in maturity, up to 3 feet (90 cm) in height and spread.
-Cultivated usually only grow to around 12 inches (30 cm).
-The stem is pale green and heavily ribbed with numerous areoles sprouting radial, yellow spines.
-Small yellow flowers, up to 2 inches (5 cm) wide, appear in summer around the crown of the plant, but only after twenty years or so.
+Echinocactus grusonii is a cactus with a single, slow-growing, globe-shaped stem that became elongated (barrel-shaped) in maturity.
+It grows up to 3 feet (90 cm) tall with an equal width.
+The cultivated plants usually grow to around 12 inches (30 cm) tall.
+The stem is pale green and heavily ribbed with numerous areoles sprouting radial yellow spines.
+Flowers are yellow, up to 2 inches (5 cm) in diameter, and appear in summer around the crown of the plant, but only after twenty years or so.

 How to Grow and Care

 Overall, these are very attractive cacti for dish gardens or indoor display.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 It's critical, however, to never let these cactus be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
 Echinocactus are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 Barrel Cactus are typically propagated by seed.
 Mature cactus will bloom in the summer with flowers that grow in whorls around the top of the plant.
 To seed a cactus, plant the seeds shallowly in a cactus mix and keep them warm and very slightly moist.
 It's best to repot at the beginning of the growing season or summer.
 See more at How to Grow and Care for Echinocactus.